-The Compensation Committee determines the number of shares subject to options that are granted to our named executive officers in its sole discretion.
-In applying that discretion, the Compensation Committee takes into account a number of factors including the current price of our Common Stock, peer group data, individual role and performance and recent Company developments.
-All of the stock option awards are subject to our standard four-year vesting schedule.
-The 2015 stock option grants are described in the section entitled "Grants of Plan-Based Awards."
+The Compensation Committee determines the value and corresponding number of shares subject to options or RSUs that are granted to our named executive officers in its sole discretion.
+In applying that discretion, the Compensation Committee takes into account a number of factors including the current price of our Common Stock, peer group data, each individual's role and performance and recent Company developments.
+All of the stock option and RSU awards are subject to four-year vesting schedules.
+The 2017 stock option and RSU grants are described in the section entitled "Grants of Plan-Based Awards."
+With the introduction of RSUs, the committee moved to approving 2017 and future LTI grants based on a fixed dollar value instead of its historical approach of granting on a fixed number of shares basis.
+The Compensation Committee determined that this methodology provides a greater level of sophistication in ensuring the value of LT1 grants is aligned to market.